bor0/gidti/manuscript/chapter4.md

 Then the type checker will throw an error for `k + k`, but not for `k`.

 [^ch4n1]: It is worth noting that in Haskell we have types and kinds.
-Kinds are similar to types, that is, they are defined as one level above types in simply typed lambda calculus.
+Kinds are similar to types, that is, they are defined as one level above types in simply-typed lambda calculus.
 For example, types such as `Nat` have a kind `Nat :: *` and it's stated that `Nat` is of kind `*`.
 Types such as `Nat -> Nat` have a kind of `* -> *`.
-Since in Idris types are first-class citizens, there is no distinction between types and kinds.
+Since in Idris the types are first-class citizens, there is no distinction between types and kinds.

 [^ch4n2]: A polymorphic type can accept additional types as arguments, which are either defined by the programmer or primitive ones.